Constipation: Congenital

 A number of diseases present at birth can result in constipation in children.
 They are as a group uncommon with Hirschsprung's disease (HD) being the most common.
 There are also congenital structural anomalies that can lead to constipation, including anterior displacement of the anus, imperforate anus, strictures, and small left colon syndrome.

 Pathophysiology

-Diagnostic approach
+Diagnosis

 The diagnosis is typically made based on a person's description of the symptoms.
 Bowel movements that are difficult to pass, very firm, or made up of small hard pellets (like those excreted by rabbits) qualify as constipation, even if they occur every day.
 Constipation is traditionally defined as three or fewer bowel movements per week.
 Other symptoms related to constipation can include bloating, distension, abdominal pain, headaches, a feeling of fatigue and nervous exhaustion, or a sense of incomplete emptying.
 Although constipation may be a diagnosis, it is typically viewed as a symptom that requires evaluation to discern a cause.